-This time we’re heading into the Multiverse for a look at X-Men: X2, released in 2003, and joining Tim for a chat about a huge big academy of superpowered teenagers running away from the military instead of using their powers is writer and author Gabby Hutchinson Crouch.
+This time we’re heading into the Multiverse for a look at X-Men: X2, released in 2003, and joining Tim for a chat about a huge big academy of superpowered teenagers running away from the military instead of actually bothering to use their powers is writer and author Gabby Hutchinson Crouch.
 What will they find to say about Chekhov’s Dam, Alan Cumming’s acclaimed turn in I Am In A Thing On BBC Four and Mozart’s latest TikTok banger, and what does any of this have to do with The Freeserve X-Men?
 Get listening and find out!

 You can follow Gabby on Twitter at @scriblit.